LLNL/quandary/docs/mkdocs/user-guide.md

 It is often useful, to model the quantum system with more energy levels than the number of levels that the target gate is defined on.
 For example when optimizing for a SWAP gate on two qubits, with $V_{SWAP}\in\C^{4\times 4}$, one might want to model each qubit with more than two energy levels in order to (a) model the (infinite dimensional) system with more accuracy by including more levels and (b) allow the system to transition through higher energy levels in order to achieve the target at final time $T$.
 In that case, the *essential* levels denote the levels that the target gate is defined on.
 To this end, Quandary provides the option to specify the number of essential energy levels $n_k^e$ in addition to the number of energy levels $n_k$, where $n_k^e \leq n_k$ for each subsystem $k$.
 The quantum dynamics are then modelled with (more) energy levels with $N=\prod_k n_k$ and $\rho(t)\in \C^{N\times N}$ (or $\psi\in\C^N$), while the gate is defined in the essential level dimensions only: $V\in \C^{N_e \times N_e}, N_e=\prod_k n_k^e$.
 In the example above, $n^e_0=n^e_1=2$ and hence $V_{SWAP}\in \C^{4\times 4}$, but one can choose the number of energy levels $n_0$ and $n_1$ to be bigger than $2$ to when modelling the system dynamics.

-To compute the objective function at final time T, the essential-dimensional gate is projected upwards to the full dimensions $\tilde V \in \C^{N\times N}$ by inserting identity blocks for rows/columns that correspond to a non-essential level of either of the subsystems.
-Hence, a realization of the gate $\tilde V$ will not alter the occupation of higher (non-essential) energy level compared to their initial occupation at $t=0$.
+To compute the objective function at final time T, the essential-dimensional gate is projected upwards to the full dimensions $\tilde{V} \in \C^{N\times N}$ by inserting identity blocks for rows/columns that correspond to a non-essential level of either of the subsystems.
+Hence, a realization of the gate $\tilde{V}$ will not alter the occupation of higher (non-essential) energy level compared to their initial occupation at $t=0$.

 <!-- When only the three states as initial conditions are considered (see below), those three initial states will be spanned in the full dimensional system.
 On the other hand, when the basis of initial states is considered, or their diagonals only, those initial states will be spanned only in the essential level dimensions and zero rows and columns will be inserted for all non-essential levels.
 Hence, the gate will be realized for any initial state that is spanned in the essential level dimensions, and occupations of non-essential levels at $T=0$ are avoided. -->